Lisa the Boy Scout

 "Lisa the Boy Scout" is the third episode of the thirty-fourth season of the American animated television series The Simpsons, and the 731st episode overall.
 It aired in the United States on Fox on October 9, 2022.
+The episode was directed by Timothy Bailey and written by Dan Greaney.

 A self-referential anthology, the episode portrays two anonymous masked hackers, who hijack a Boy Scouts-related episode currently being broadcast and break the fourth wall by leaking the show's unreleased "storylines".
-The episode was directed by Timothy Bailey, and written by Dan Greaney.
+Anna Faris, Matt Friend, and Megan Mullally guest starred.
+The episode received positive reviews.
+Animator Nik Ranieri won a Primetime Emmy Award for Outstanding Individual Achievement in Animation for his work in this episode.

 Plot

 The episode begins with Bart preparing for the annual Boy Explorers jamboree, only to be angered and jealous to learn that Lisa has too joined the Boy Explorers and already received three badges.
 Suddenly, two anonymous masked and voice-modulated hackers hijack the broadcast and proceed to play clips that paint the show in a bad or shocking light.
-Among such scenes include Lenny being a figment of Carl's imagination, a middle-aged Bart traveling back to the first episode, Martin actually being an adult married man with a family, and Homer waking up from a coma after his fall down Springfield Gorge.
+Among such scenes include Lenny being a figment of Carl's imagination, a middle-aged Bart traveling back to the first episode and telling the family about future events in order to astound the world with their predictions, Martin actually being an adult married man named Reggie with a family, working as an undercover cop at Springfield Elementary, and Homer waking up from a coma after his fall down Springfield Gorge.
 Among the "unreleased" clips mixed in are actual nonsensical clips from derided episodes such as "Saddlesore Galactica" and "The Fat and the Furriest".

 During breaks in the montages, the two hackers' voice modulators stop working, and the two become attracted to one another, particularly the male hacker's British accent, and start making out, resulting in their masks falling off, revealing their faces on-air.

 Law enforcement officials eventually find the hackers' hideout, but are let free when the two threaten to leak shocking clips from other parts of The Walt Disney Company, including Pixar, Marvel, Star Wars, and National Geographic as well as deleting all Marvel movies from Disney+ except for the Edward Norton version of The Incredible Hulk.

 The scene then shifts back to the end of the Boy Explorers episode, where Bart and Lisa, having somehow gotten lost in the woods during the broadcast interruption, manage to make their way out safe but scared by the experience, and Homer and Marge reveal that they almost got divorced over a small and insignificant matter but were able to get over it quickly.

 During the credits, the hackers have escaped from the law enforcement on their motorcycle.
 Stopping along the road to formally introduce each other, they both learn that they share the same first name of Ashley and the hackers make out in front of the sunset.